OpenSwitchNOS/openswitch-ops-topology-lib-vtysh/doc/developer.rst

    #.
 Run ``deactivate``.

-If the vtysh command has output (by example any *show* command), a parser function has to be defined in **parser.py**.
+If the vtysh command has output (by example any *show* command), a parser function has to be defined in **parser.py**, and the function must be added to the __all__ variable at the end of the file.
 The name of this function must be "parse_<name_of_the_function>".Be aware that a function that does not belongs to root, must have the shape "parse_<context_name>_<function_name>".
 For example, if a command is "show house" a python function called "show_house"